Savitar-Hub/auto-deep-learning/README.md

     pip install --upgrade auto_deep_learning
 ```

-If you would like to contribute and want need to replicate the environment:
+If you would like to contribute, to replicate the environment:
 ```bash
     sh env.sh
     source venv/bin/activate